observablehq/plot/README.md

 Given a scale definition, Plot can generate a legend.

+For an inline legend, use the *scale*.**legend** option:

+* *scale*.**legend** - if truthy, generate a legend for the specified scale

+Currently only *color* and *opacity* scales are supported.
+If the *scale*.**legend** option is true, the default legend will be produced for the scale; otherwise, the meaning of the *legend* option depends on the scale type.
+For quantitative color scales, it defaults to *ramp* but may be set to *swatches* for a discrete scale (most commonly for *threshold* color scales); for ordinal color scales, only the *swatches* value is supported.

 #### *chart*.legend(*name*[, *options*])

 Returns a suitable legend for the chart’s scale with the given *name*.
-Currently supports only *color* and *opacity* scales.
+Currently only *color* and *opacity* scales are supported.
 An opacity scale is treated as a color scale with varying transparency.

 Categorical and ordinal color legends are rendered as swatches, unless *options*.**legend** is set to *ramp*.
 The swatches can be configured with the following options: